 A Phase 1 Dose Escalation and Cohort Expansion Study of the Safety and Efficacy of Allogeneic CRISPR-Cas9-Engineered T Cells (CTX110) in Subjects With Relapsed or Refractory B-Cell Malignancies (CARBON)

-This is a single-arm, open-label, multicenter, Phase 1 study evaluating the safety and efficacy of CTX110 in subjects with relapsed or refractory B-cell malignancies.
+This is an open-label, multicenter, Phase 1 study evaluating the safety and efficacy of CTX110 in subjects with relapsed or refractory B-cell malignancies.

 18 Years and up

 1. For NHL patients: Age ≥18 years.
 For B cell ALL patients: age ≥18 years to ≤70 years

 2. Refractory or relapsed non-Hodgkin lymphoma, as evidenced by 2 or more lines of prior therapy, or histologically confirmed B cell ALL, refractory or relapsed.

 3. Eastern Cooperative Oncology Group performance status 0 or 1.

 4. Adequate renal, liver, cardiac and pulmonary organ function